adeeshsharma/adeeshsharma/README.md

 ### Hey there, I'm Adeesh 👋

 ## I'm a Student, Developer, and Tech enthusiast!
-- 🔭 I’m currently working as a Software Engineer at ValueLabs!
+- 🔭 I’m a Software Engineer at ValueLabs.
-- 🌱 I’m currently learning Web Development!
+- 🌐 I’m currently learning Web Development.
+- 💻 I have experience in development with Python, JavaScript and Java.
-- 👯 I’m looking to collaborate with other developers on interesting projects!
+- 👨‍💻 I’m open to collaborate with other developers on personal projects.
-- ⚡ Fun fact: I love collecting resources.
+- ⚡ Fun fact: I am a team player and I love collecting resources.

 ### Connect with me: